iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 <h3 name='ar2'>5.
 Adjusted R<sup>2</sup></h3>

 - Improvement of R<sup>2</sup> ( Adjusted R<sup>2</sup> is always `lower` than R<sup>2</sup> )
-- Compare models with different number of `Independent` features.
+- Compare models with different number of `independent` features.
 - Adjusted R<sup>2</sup> `increases` only if the new `independent` feature improves the model `more` than expected.
 - Adjusted R<sup>2</sup> `decreases` if the new `independent` feature improves the model `less` than expected.
 - Provides more accurate `correlation` between features.